Skip to main content

 Tags

-Below is an example of the structure of an HTML tag.
+Below is an example that demonstrates the structure of an HTML tag.

 <html>